5T33Z0/OC-Little-Translated/14_OCLP_Wintel/WIiFi_Sonoma.md

 ### Legacy Wifi

 For patching legacy cards a spoof hasn't been implemented yet.
 Probably due to the lack of in-use legacy cards in the Hackintosh scene.
-But a compatible IOName for Atheros card has been [found]([https://www.insanelymac.com/forum/topic/357087-macos-sonoma-wireless-issues-discussion/page/19/](https://www.insanelymac.com/forum/topic/357087-macos-sonoma-wireless-issues-discussion/?do=findComment&comment=2809829)) on an `iMac11,3`.
-But you can always use Method 1 as an alternative!

-**Work in Progress…**
+But spoofing an **IOName** of legacy Broadcom and Atheros cards used in real Macs could be a possible solution [as outlined in this post](https://www.insanelymac.com/forum/topic/357087-macos-sonoma-wireless-issues-discussion/?do=findComment&comment=2809940).

 ## Notes
 - Keep in mind that incremental system updates will no longer work once you applied root patches.
 Instead the complete macOS installer will be downloaded (≈ 13 GB).